 This article provides an overview of the federal crime of securities fraud in Nevada.
 Continue reading to learn about the definition of securities fraud, how our Las Vegas criminal defense attorneys defend against it, and what penalties a conviction carries.

-Definition and Penalties for Securities Fraud in Nevada
+Definition and Penalties for Securities Fraud

 The Securities and Exchange Commission (SEC) is the government agency which investigates suspected acts of securities fraud.
 If it finds that a crime may have been committed, the Department of Justice (DOJ) takes over the case and may bring criminal charges.